secure-php/sia/README.md

 ```

 ### Build Bug Checker
-S2E captures several types of errors (e.g., segfault) during the analysis.
+S2E can capture several types of errors during the analysis.
-To enable S2E to report web vulnerabilities, a straightforward way is to issue a segfault.
+Following the idea of Fault Escalation (Trickel et al. 2023), SymPHP issues a segfault for syntax parsing errors in sinks.
-SymPHP leverages the Fault Escalation technique (Trickel et al. 2023) to issue a segfault for syntax parsing errors in the sinks.
+It is worth noting that directly signaling SIGSEGV would not work due to the ways S2E captures errors.
-It is worth noting that directly signaling SIGSEGV could not be captured by S2E.
+Therefore, we insert the following code snippet to intentionally trigger segfault on syntax parsing errors.
-Therefore, we insert a line of code to cause segfault.
+We modified the [dash](https://github.com/nyuichi/dash) for command injection vulnerabilities.

 ```c
 // https://stackoverflow.com/a/2045478/10498659
 *(int*)0 = 0;
 ```

-We modified the [dash](https://github.com/nyuichi/dash) to report command injection vulnerabilities.
+Build dash:

 ```sh
 cd $SYMPHP/dash
 sh autogen.sh